ModelledCitizen/project-harvest/README.md

 # RCP Scrape Functions
-Get data on match-ups between Trump and Democrats.

 Scrape RCP polling data, either by URL for HTML tables or by ID number for JSON data.
+Focus on match-ups between Trump and Democrats in a hypothetical general election.

 ## Structure
 - `_tables` has CSV files.